nspyre-org/nspyre/docs/contributing.rst

 ==================

-We understand that for a lot people using this project, it might be their first time contributing to an open source project.
+We understand that for a lot of people using this project, it might be their first time contributing to an open source project.
 And getting started on any new project can be intimidating, especially for newcomers.
 So along with information about our workflow in this project, our style guides, and particular information on how to get involved, we've included some basic information, collated from various sources on a number of important topics.
 We hope this helps you on your journey.
 (If you are already a pro, we're happy to have you -- you can skip to our style guide :ref:`here <Code Style>`.)

 Version Control
 ---------------